levinbaenninger/meetique/README.md

 # Meetique 🤖

 **Meet with an agent.
 Get a clear summary.
+Analyze the meeting.
 Stay focused.**

 Meetique is an AI-powered meeting platform that enables users to schedule and conduct video meetings with custom AI agents.
-The platform provides real-time video calling, automatic transcription, and AI-powered meeting summaries to enhance productivity and focus.
+The platform provides real-time video calling, automatic transcription, AI-powered meeting summaries, and chats with the agent about the meeting to enhance productivity and focus.

 ![Screenshot of App](./assets/preview.png)